argoproj-labs/assistant-for-argocd/docs/lightspeed.md

 data: {}
 ```

+6. By default the assistant uses the llama-stack extension, to have it use Lightspeed you will need to
+create a second assistant with the Lightspeed settings.
+You can view an example [here](https://github.com/gnunn-gitops/argocd-assistant-settings).

-6. Install the extension into the Argo CD instance by adding the following in the appropriate spots:
+7. Install the extension into the Argo CD instance by adding the following in the appropriate spots, update the settings to point to
+your Lightspeed settings extension:

 ```
 apiVersion: argoproj.io/v1beta1